 During a maintenance visit, a licensed technician will take several steps to make sure each component of your generator and automatic transfer switch are operating as intended.
 Prior to beginning your visit, your technician should take note of any notices, software updates or recalls distributed by the manufacturer of the ATS in order to determine the type of equipment needed for the visit.

-- Measurements.
 After inspecting for damage, your technician will take several measurements of the unit’s electrical output.
-Voltage will be measured and noted at each connection point, as well as contact resistance.
+The voltage will be measured and noted at each connection point, as well as contact resistance.
 These will be compared against the measurements taken before the inspection began.

-- Service.
-After checking each part of the ATS and cleaning to prevent buildup, your technician will perform service to restore your unit to full working order, including adjusting contacts, adding lubricant, and replacing old or eroding parts that no longer function as well as they should.
+After checking each part of the ATS and cleaning to prevent buildup, your technician will perform service to restore your unit to full working order, including adjusting contacts, adding lubricant, and replacing old or eroding parts that no longer function, as well as they, should.
 Prior to restoring power to the machine, your technician will manually check the ATS for functionality.